soniah/blog/content/posts/2008-10-01-ruby-on-rails-foreign-key-constraints-in-mysql.md

   - Ruby
   - Ruby on Rails
 ---
-As an ex-DBA, one of the things that annoys me about Rails is that migrations don&#8217;t have a way of setting up referential integrity (I&#8217;m still using Rails 1.2.3, so this may have changed).
+As an ex-DBA, one of the things that annoys me about Rails is that migrations don't have a way of setting up referential integrity (I'm still using Rails 1.2.3, so this may have changed).

 <!--more-->

 But apart from that, I lurv Rails :-)

-Here&#8217;s some code I wrote to for adding and removing foreign key constraints on MySQL (using InnoDB, of course).
-There&#8217;s other code out there to do the same thing, but they didn&#8217;t do what I wanted, or required installing a plugin.<!--more-->
+Here's some code I wrote to for adding and removing foreign key constraints on MySQL (using InnoDB, of course).
+There's other code out there to do the same thing, but they didn't do what I wanted, or required installing a plugin.<!--more-->

 In the lib directory, add the file **migration_helpers.rb**: